Accurate heat currents via reorganised master equation: Introduction

 which is analogous to the Clausius inequality, one may regard such non-equilibrium open system as a continuous thermodynamic cycle \cite{palao2001,kosloff2014}.
 By tuning system's parameters so as to change the direction and magnitude of the steady-state heat currents, one can switch between cooling and heat-engine operation modes, or seek to optimise energy performance according to some relevant figure of merit \cite{geva1992b,correa2014,whitney2014,feldmann2006,correa2015,abiuso2020}.
 One can even ask whether nanoscale thermodynamic devices are distinctively `quantum' in any measurable way, and whether their `quantumness' may be exploited in practice \cite{scully2011,raam2015,klatzow2019,gonzalez2019}.
 Theoretical progress on quantum thermodynamics has also motivated much experimental work, and this type of energy-conversion cycles have now been implemented on various platforms \cite{binder2018}, ranging from trapped ions \cite{rossnagel2016,lindenfels2019,maslennikov2019} to cold atomic gases \cite{brantut2013,zou2017}, quantum dots \cite{thierschmann2015}, or colour centres in diamond \cite{klatzow2019}.

 It thus seems clear that the characterisation of the stationary heat currents flowing through open systems is of paramount importance.
 However, this strongly depends on the master equation used to characterise them, which introduces some ambiguity.
-Indeed, working with master equations which are perturbative in the system--bath coupling, affords flexibility in their derivation \cite{winczewski2021,lobejko202,correa2023}.
+Indeed, working with master equations which are perturbative in the system--bath coupling, affords flexibility in their derivation \cite{winczewski2021,Potts_2021,lobejko202,correa2023}.
 Specifically, one has freedom to set the reference basis in which dissipative processes occur, by perturbing the microscopic Hamiltonian of the system \cite{correa2023}.
 Here, we show how choosing the basis of the system Hamiltonian renormalised by the various system--bath couplings, can yield substantially better master equations.
-Namely, we illustrate how the exact stationary heat currents, the dynamics, and the steady state may all be approximated much more closely than with alternative master equations, even when these are derived to the \textit{same order} in perturbation theory.
+Namely, we illustrate how the exact stationary heat currents in and out of linear bosonic baths, the dissipative dynamics of the system, and its steady state may all be approximated much more closely than with alternative master equations, even when these are derived to the \textit{same order} in perturbation theory.

 This paper is structured as follows: In Sec.~\ref{sec:heat-currents} we address the issue of the definition of stationary heat currents within quantum thermodynamics.
 Next, in Sec.~\ref{sec:reorganised-master-equation} we introduce the `reorganised master equation' framework and discuss the influence of the choice of reference basis for dissipative (jump) processes on the definition of stationary currents.
 In Sec.~\ref{sec:examples} we illustrate our discussion with two simple examples: the quantum damped harmonic oscillator and the spin--boson model.
 Finally, in Sec.~\ref{sec:conclusions} we summarise and conclude.